 I heard from someone much smarter than me that you can’t be mad at a person once you truly understand them, and when I was able to play back this part of my life and watch it like a movie, I felt bad for both of us.
 What helped me heal the most was realizing that I wasn’t an innocent bystander to a car crash.
 I was part of something that was going down and causing everyone involved to suffer.
 That realization helped me let go of the feeling of injustice that drove me crazy for so long.

 I hope sharing about this is helpful because the message I mean to send is that we all suffer and hurt in the loneliest and scariest ways, but there is always light in the darkness.
 In some of the moments I thought my life was ruined, the biggest blessings were waiting just around the corner.
 It’s so important to keep hope alive no matter how awful things get.

 And remember, we’re never in this alone.
-I kept my pain bottled up for a long time, but on the occasions I would bare my soul, people would open up to me about the wildest pain they had endured.
+I kept my pain bottled up for a long time, but on the occasions I would bare my soul, people would open up to me about the wildest pain they had endured, and those connections made me feel whole again.
 Sharing creates a safe space to be seen without fear of being judged.
 It has helped me so much over the years to talk about my deepest fears and innermost pain, and I hope that sharing this chapter of my life helps even one person know that they’re not alone.